alex-courtis/way-displays/README.md

 # way-displays: Auto Manage Your Wayland Displays

-1. Sets preferred mode or highest at maximum refresh
+1. Sets mode:
+    * user specified resolution/refresh OR
+    * display's preferred OR
+    * highest resolution/refresh
 1. Arranges in a row or a column
 1. Auto scales based on DPI: 96 is a scale of 1
 1. Reacts when displays are plugged/unplugged